 Crazy Neighbor Harassment and How to Deal With It

 Everyone wants their neighborhood to be a pleasant place where everyone gets along, but sometimes it doesn’t work out that way.
-Sometimes you end up with either a crazy neighbor or one who harrasses you in another way, like leaving their dogs barking outside all night or claiming part of their property is yours.
+Sometimes you end up with either a crazy neighbor or one who harasses you in another way, like leaving their dogs barking outside all night or claiming part of your property is theirs.
 When you have problems like that, they can be very stressful, even scary, to deal with.

 I am not a lawyer and cannot give legal advice, but I have been dealing with a crazy neighbor from hell and have some experience in dealing with some of the choices you have to make along the way in these situations.
 Using my situation, I’ll go over some of the ways you can try to handle a situation when you feel harassed or endangered in your own neighborhood.